readyforread/CrystalPotato/README.md

 Crystal port of GodPotato, a local privilege escalation from accounts with `SeImpersonatePrivilege` to SYSTEM.
 It works by abusing the DCOM OXID Resolver and named pipe impersonation.

 Windows APIs are resolved dynamically and invoked through indirect syscall stubs, all strings are XOR-obfuscated at compile time and by default only the command output is printed.
+Tested on Windows 10, 11 and Server 2025.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/CrystalPotato/Screenshot_1.png" alt="CrystalPotato" width="420">